adobe-webplatform/Demo-for-Alice-s-Adventures-in-Wonderland/README.md

-Alice in Wonderland
+Demo for Alice's Adventures in Wonderland, by Lewis Carroll
 ====

-CSS Shapes demo using the Alice in Wonderland story.
+Using CSS Shapes to enhance visual storytelling.

 Demo
 ---